msgraphtf/terraform-provider-msgraph/docs/data-sources/applications.md

 Read-Only:

 - `add_ins` (Attributes List) Defines custom behavior that a consuming service can use to call an app in specific contexts.
-For example, applications that can render file streams may set the addIns property for its 'FileHandler' functionality.
-This will let services like Office 365 call the application in the context of a document the user is working on. (see [below for nested schema](#nestedatt--value--add_ins))
+For example, applications that can render file streams can set the addIns property for its 'FileHandler' functionality.
+This lets services like Microsoft 365 call the application in the context of a document the user is working on. (see [below for nested schema](#nestedatt--value--add_ins))
 - `api` (Attributes) Specifies settings for an application that implements a web API. (see [below for nested schema](#nestedatt--value--api))
 - `app_id` (String) The unique identifier for the application that is assigned to an application by Microsoft Entra ID.
 Not nullable.
 Read-only.
 Alternate key.
 Supports $filter (eq).
 - `app_roles` (Attributes List) The collection of roles defined for the application.
 With app role assignments, these roles can be assigned to users, groups, or service principals associated with other applications.
 Not nullable. (see [below for nested schema](#nestedatt--value--app_roles))
 - `application_template_id` (String) Unique identifier of the applicationTemplate.
 Supports $filter (eq, not, ne).
+Read-only. null if the app wasn't created from an application template.
 - `certification` (Attributes) Specifies the certification status of the application. (see [below for nested schema](#nestedatt--value--certification))
 - `created_date_time` (String) The date and time the application was registered.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 Supports $filter (eq, ne, not, ge, le, in, and eq on null values) and $orderby.
 - `default_redirect_uri` (String)
 - `deleted_date_time` (String) Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
 - `description` (String) Free text field to provide a description of the application object to end users.
-The maximum allowed size is 1024 characters.
+The maximum allowed size is 1,024 characters.
 Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
 - `disabled_by_microsoft_status` (String) Specifies whether Microsoft has disabled the registered application.
-Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons may include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
+Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
 Supports $filter (eq, ne, not).
 - `display_name` (String) The display name for the application.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderby.
 - `group_membership_claims` (String) Configures the groups claim issued in a user or OAuth 2.0 access token that the application expects.
 To set this attribute, use one of the following valid string values: None, SecurityGroup (for security groups and Microsoft Entra roles), All (this gets all of the security groups, distribution groups, and Microsoft Entra directory roles that the signed-in user is a member of).
 - `id` (String) The unique identifier for an entity.
 Read-only.
 - `identifier_uris` (List of String) Also known as App ID URI, this value is set when an application is used as a resource app.
-The identifierUris acts as the prefix for the scopes you'll reference in your API's code, and it must be globally unique.
-You can use the default value provided, which is in the form api://<application-client-id>, or specify a more readable URI like https://contoso.com/api.
+The identifierUris acts as the prefix for the scopes you reference in your API's code, and it must be globally unique.
+You can use the default value provided, which is in the form api://<appId>, or specify a more readable URI like https://contoso.com/api.
 For more information on valid identifierUris patterns and best practices, see Microsoft Entra application registration security best practices.
 Not nullable.
 Supports $filter (eq, ne, ge, le, startsWith).
 - `info` (Attributes) Basic profile information of the application such as  app's marketing, support, terms of service and privacy statement URLs.
 The terms of service and privacy statement are surfaced to users through the user consent experience.
 For more info, see How to: Add Terms of service and privacy statement for registered Microsoft Entra apps.
 Supports $filter (eq, ne, not, ge, le, and eq on null values). (see [below for nested schema](#nestedatt--value--info))
 - `is_device_only_auth_supported` (Boolean) Specifies whether this application supports device authentication without a user.
 The default is false.
 - `is_fallback_public_client` (Boolean) Specifies the fallback application type as public client, such as an installed application running on a mobile device.
-The default value is false which means the fallback application type is confidential client such as a web app.
-There are certain scenarios where Microsoft Entra ID cannot determine the client application type.
-For example, the ROPC flow where it is configured without specifying a redirect URI.
-In those cases Microsoft Entra ID interprets the application type based on the value of this property.
+The default value is false, which means the fallback application type is confidential client such as a web app.
+There are certain scenarios where Microsoft Entra ID can't determine the client application type.
+For example, the ROPC flow where it's configured without specifying a redirect URI.
+In those cases, Microsoft Entra ID interprets the application type based on the value of this property.
 - `key_credentials` (Attributes List) The collection of key credentials associated with the application.
 Not nullable.
 Supports $filter (eq, not, ge, le). (see [below for nested schema](#nestedatt--value--key_credentials))
 - `logo` (String) The main logo for the application.
 Not nullable.
+- `native_authentication_apis_enabled` (String) Specifies whether the Native Authentication APIs are enabled for the application.
+The possible values are: none and all.
+Default is none.
+For more information, see Native Authentication.
 - `notes` (String) Notes relevant for the management of the application.
 - `oauth_2_require_post_response` (Boolean)
 - `optional_claims` (Attributes) Application developers can configure optional claims in their Microsoft Entra applications to specify the claims that are sent to their application by the Microsoft security token service.
 For more information, see How to: Provide optional claims to your app. (see [below for nested schema](#nestedatt--value--optional_claims))